warmlogic/mat-mvm/README.md

-*Update Nov 12, 2013*: You can now escape the evil (Carbon-based) clutches of Net Station and do everything within Matlab/!FieldTrip, including but not limited to: filtering, event segmentation, artifact detection/rejection, ICA component rejection, and analysis.
+*Update Nov 12, 2013*: You can now escape the evil (Carbon-based) clutches of Net Station and do everything within Matlab/FieldTrip, including but not limited to: filtering, event segmentation, artifact detection/rejection, ICA component rejection, and analysis.
 All that is required is writing your own trial segmentation function [as described here](http://fieldtrip.fcdonders.nl/example/making_your_own_trialfun_for_conditional_trial_definition).
 This obviates some of what is described below, including using the ERP PCA toolkit for ICA.
 Contact me for more information if you are interested, as it may take me a while to update this documentation.

 # High-Level Summary

 This toolkit contains [MATLAB](http://www.mathworks.com/) functions and scripts that I've written for importing and analyzing EEG data with [FieldTrip](http://www.ru.nl/neuroimaging/fieldtrip/).
-The main goal is to provide wrapper functions for quickly and easily running analyses and making plots in the way that I've determined has been fruitful for using !FieldTrip.
+The main goal is to provide wrapper functions for quickly and easily running analyses and making plots in the way that I've determined has been fruitful for using FieldTrip.

 I've set up the functions to import and process [Net Station](http://www.egi.com/) data; they don't currently deal with other formats, but it should relatively easy to modify mat-mvm to import anything that FieldTrip can import.
-Also included are scripts for using [PyEPL](http://pyepl.sourceforge.net/)-based experimental data in the context of Net Station and !FieldTrip, dealing with Net Station files, interfacing with the [ERP PCA Toolkit](http://sourceforge.net/projects/erppcatoolkit/), running statistics, running ICA blink correction, ANOVAs, and more.
+Also included are scripts for using [PyEPL](http://pyepl.sourceforge.net/)-based experimental data in the context of Net Station and FieldTrip, dealing with Net Station files, interfacing with the [ERP PCA Toolkit](http://sourceforge.net/projects/erppcatoolkit/), running statistics, running ICA blink correction, ANOVAs, and more.
 There are other scripts as well, many of which are specific to my experiments

 The toolkit has been tuned for my workflow, and so I can't guarantee how well they will work for others, but I wanted to put them out there so I can keep track of them in a version control system and so that others can use them.
 I would enjoy hearing feedback that anyone might have.